Spiegel affair: Cause

-Strauss and Augstein had clashed in 1961, when Der Spiegel raised accusations of bribery in favor of the FIBAG construction company, which had received a contract for building military facilities.
-A parliamentary enquiry, however, found no evidence against Strauss.
+Strauss and Augstein had clashed in 1961, when Der Spiegel raised accusations of bribery in favor of the FIBAG construction company, which had received a contract for building military facilities; however, a parliamentary enquiry found no evidence against Strauss.

 The quarrel escalated when the 10 October 1962 issue of Der Spiegel presented an article by Conrad Ahlers, "Bedingt abwehrbereit" ("Conditionally Ready to Defend"), about a NATO exercise called "Fallex 62".
 The piece "included details about the performance of West Germany’s defense forces" and "a NATO commander’s assessment that found the West German forces to be only partially ready to defend the country."

 The magazine was accused of treason (Landesverrat) "by publishing details that a hastily compiled Defense Ministry document claimed were state secrets".
 At 9 p.m. on 26 October, its offices in Hamburg, as well as the homes of several journalists, were raided and searched by 36 policemen, who confiscated thousands of documents.
 Augstein and editors-in-chief Claus Jacobi and Johannes Engel were arrested.
 The author of the article, Ahlers, who was vacationing in Spain, was arrested in his hotel during the night.
 Augstein was in custody for 103 days.
 The offices remained under police occupation for four weeks, while the magazine continued to appear each week, produced not without some difficulty, elsewhere.

 Federal Chancellor Konrad Adenauer was informed of Strauss' actions.
 However, Wolfgang Stammberger, the Minister of Justice, belonging to the smaller coalition partner FDP, was deliberately left out of all decisions.
 News of the arrests caused riots and protests throughout West Germany.
 Strauss initially denied all involvement, even before the Bundestag; Adenauer, in another speech, complained about an "abyss of treason" ("Abgrund von Landesverrat").

 Strauss was finally forced to admit that he had phoned the military attaché of the West German embassy to Spain in Madrid and urged the attaché to have Ahlers arrested.
 This was clearly illegal – as Minister of the Interior Hermann Höcherl paraphrased, "etwas außerhalb der Legalität" ("somewhat outside of legality").
 Since Strauss had lied to the parliament, on 19 November the five FDP ministers of the cabinet resigned, demanding that Strauss be fired.
 This put Adenauer himself at risk.
 He found himself publicly accused of backing the suppression of a critical press with the resources of the state.